-If you wish to visit a funeral home to arrange a funeral, then you will be required to wear a face covering in England, Scotland and Wales.
-In Northern Ireland it is also mandatory unless the business is able to maintain social distancing by using a system of ticketing or appointments.
+If you wish to visit a funeral home to arrange a funeral, then you will be required to wear a face covering in England, Wales and Scotland.
+In Northern Ireland, they are recommended unless the funeral home is able to maintain social distancing by using a system of ticketing or appointments.
 You can also arrange a funeral over the phone or by email.

 Funerals should not be arranged in person if anyone involved has symptoms or should be self-isolating, in accordance with government advice.